orbeon/orbeon-forms-doc/form-builder/formulas-examples.md

 - `view`
 - `pdf`
 - `email`
-- 'test' (when Form Builder is in test mode)
+- 'test' (when you are testing a form within Form Builder)

 ### With Orbeon Forms 2016.2 and newer